learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Lambda.md

 - **Serverless Computing:** Eliminates server management, allowing focus solely on code development and execution.
 - **Event-Driven Model:** Responds to various triggers like HTTP requests, database changes, or file uploads.
 - **Scalability:** Scales automatically in response to the incoming workload or event-driven triggers.
-- **Cost-Efficiency:** Pay only for the compute time consumed, with no charges during idle periods.
+- **Cost-Efficiency:** Pay only for the compute time consumed, with no charges during idle periods (you won't waste money as your 301 project sits idle on a running EC2 server).
 - **Multiple Language Support:** Allows coding in various languages like Python, Node.js, Java, C#, Go, and Ruby.
 - **Integrations:** Seamlessly integrates with other AWS services for comprehensive cloud solutions.
 - **Faster Time to Market:** Speeds up development cycles by focusing on code rather than infrastructure.